SpongePowered/SpongeDocs/source/plugin/data/custom/datamanipulators.rst

 Custom Single Types
 -------------------

-In addition to the , you need to override the following methods:
+In addition to the methods from the simple single types, you need to override the following methods:

 ``getValueGetter()`` should pass the ``Value`` representing your data (see above).